Matwoj89/Crochet-toys-data-base/README.md

 All files are saved on http://localhost/phpmyadmin.

 User is able to use few panels:
-1. What is it?
+1. "What is it?"
 Text area + scroll pane with explementation what is "Amigurumi"
 2. Adding new crochet toys panel
     - Active button "Choose image" allow to select image loaded on image field
     - Name, Price - text area for this values